AvirukBasak/esoteric-assembly/README.md

 Mnemonics:            |
   /*comment*/         | Multi line comment
   Label:              | Labels
-  calf lbl            | Call label as function if FLAG false set op1 op2         | Set op1 to value of op2 add op1 op2         | Add op2 to op1 and store in op1
+  set op1 op2         | Set op1 to value of op2
+  add op1 op2         | Add op2 to op1 and store in op1
   sub op1 op2         | Subtract op2 from op1 and store in op1